ColoradoStark/Google-Colab-CRUD-API/README.md

 - Endpoint that you can call over the web
 - A Functioning Data Structure
 - Backs up data to the temporary local hard drive provided in the Collab notebook

+## missing:

+- A real database
+- Error Handling
+- Security
+- and a lot more